 When serving sour cream as a condiment, avoid using the storage container.
 Spoon out as much as you’ll need into a separate dish and keep the rest refrigerated.

-Miso is a fermented paste created by inoculating a combination of soybeans with a mold called koji (the common name for Aspergillus Oryzae) cultivated from rice, barley, or soybeans.
+Miso, the fermented paste created by inoculating a combination of soybeans with a mold called koji (the common name for Aspergillus Oryzae) cultivated from rice, barley, or soybeans finds use in many Asian dishes.
 The enzymes in the koji interact with the microorganisms in the environment to break down the structure of the beans and grains into simple sugars, fatty acids, and amino acids over weeks.

 The famous Miso comes from koji, a fungus used to create a variety of favorite Japanese fermented dishes.
 Aspergillus Oryzae is also known as koji and generates diverse tastes in foods like bacteria and mold do in cheese.

 To create koji, mix spores with steamed rice or a combination of rice and soybeans as a starting material.
 You can generate umami flavor.
 The koji converts starches to sugar and releases glutamate while it incubates.

 You can make Miso by fermenting soybeans, rice, or barley with koji and then letting the mixture ferment further to generate various tastes.
 Different taste profiles may be affected depending on the ratio of rice to barley and the time of fermentation.